hansbuehler/deephedging/README.md

 The notebooks in the git directory will print the number of available CPUs and GPUs.

 The latest version of Deep Hedging _will_ benefit massively from the presence of a GPU if large batch sizes are used.
-For example `notebooks/trainer-recurrent-fwdstart.ipynb` experiences a speed up from just under 2 hours to less than 30mins on a `p3.2xlarge` as opposed to a `c5.4xlarge`.
+For example `notebooks/trainer-recurrent-fwdstart.ipynb` experiences a speed up from just above 1 hour to less than 30mins on a `p3.2xlarge` as opposed to a `c5.4xlarge`.

 ## Industrial Machine Learning Code Philosophy